ccchen9762/Dashan/README.md

 # Dashan
-2D Java game with Lightweight Java Game Library
+2D Java game with Lightweight Java Game Library (lwjgl)

 You might need to modify the project build path to "lib" folder